mkdelavina/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio <br>
-This repository contains data analysis projects and excercises I worked on while studying at ReDi School of Digital Integration.
+This repository contains data analysis projects and exercises I worked on while studying at ReDi School of Digital Integration.

 ## Python
 ### Projects